 2. Brain Octane or MCT Oil/Powder

-- MCT oil (or powder).
-I use Brain Octane MCT oil in the 16 oz (small) size.
+- MCT oil or powder.
+I use Brain Octane MCT oil in the 16 oz (small) size and/or Perfect Keto MCT Oil Powder.

 - Aerolatte (portable milk frother).